bbatsov/emacsredux/_posts/2026-07-17-tree-sitter-modes-still-need-a-syntax-table.md

   independently of the specific character.
 The latter is handy for multi-character or asymmetric delimiters like `{tag|` ... `|tag}`.

-None of this is new -- `syntax-propertize` has been the right answer since Emacs 24.
+None of this is new - `syntax-propertize` has been the right answer since Emacs 24.
 But it's easy to forget it exists when you're deep in tree-sitter land, and the symptoms (movement and pairing going subtly wrong while the colors look perfect) are puzzling until you remember which layer owns what.

+Have you run into this while writing your own tree-sitter modes?
+I'd love to hear how you tamed the syntax table in the comments.

+That's all I have for you today.
+Keep those parens balanced!